testmunk/docs/android.rst

 Plug in your Android device

-After you have plugged in your android device into your mac, open a new terminal window and execute:
+After you have plugged in your android device into your computer, open a new terminal window and execute:

 .. code-block:: console